Filip-Ermenkov/Service-Calculator/docs/TECHSPEC.md

 No content, media, translations, or configuration is ever tied to the compute choice — only S3 (media) and Postgres (everything else) hold state, and both are portable by design.

+### 11.3 Scaling beyond the Phase B baseline

+Worth being explicit about, since neither "Phase A" nor "Phase B" as scoped is an unlimited-scale claim: the Phase B baseline in Section 9 (single Fargate task, single-AZ database) is a starting point sized for this project's actual traffic, not a ceiling disguised as one.
+If real usage ever justified going further, the levers — in the order they'd actually get pulled — are: (1) Fargate target-tracking auto-scaling on CPU/memory or ALB request count, since the containers are already stateless and this requires no redesign; (2) Postgres read replicas, since this workload (a CMS-backed content site with a single admin) is overwhelmingly read-heavy; (3) a caching layer (e.g. ElastiCache) in front of the database only if read replicas stop being enough; (4) multi-region, only if the business ever had a genuine reason to need it.
+None of this is built now because none of it is justified by current traffic — but it's a deliberate next-steps list, not an unaddressed dead end.

 ---

 ## 12. Roadmap (implementation slices)